Reverse Engineering

 In testing I have seen a clear difference between my stills lenses and my budget cine glass in rendering.
 The cine glass is usually gentler, smoother and more controlled, less punchy and “hard” sharp.
 Is that difference enough of what we need?

-The rendering of a $400au Hope 50mm.
+The $400au Hope 50mm.
 Ignoring all the other elements that can effect an image, is this decently rendered?
 What exactly does that mean and when does it mean more than the subject itself?

 So, can a cheap cine lens be justifiably called cheap?